 The Hayride is a news and commentary blog founded in December 2009.
-The Hayride functions as an opinion based group blog about Louisiana and national politics.
-The founder and publisher is Scott McKay.
-According to their about page “The Hayride has been Louisiana’s premier conservative political commentary site.
+The Hayride functions as an opinion-based group blog about Louisiana and national politics.
+The founder and publisher are Scott McKay.
+According to their about page, “The Hayride has been Louisiana’s premier conservative political commentary site.
 We’re a group blog covering Louisiana and national politics and current affairs.”

 Funded by / Ownership

 The website does not openly disclose ownership; however, Scott McKay is listed as the founder and publisher.
 Revenue is generated through advertising.

 Analysis / Bias

 In review, The Hayride primarily reports on Louisiana and national politics.
 Local political news reporting is often opinion based and uses loaded emotional wording such as this: SADOW: Edwards Is Awfully Ironic In Accusing Rispone Of Lacking Detail.
 This story is properly sourced from numerous high factual sources such as the Associated Press and Pew Research.
 Story selection always favors the right and often endorses former President Trump, such as this: BURLAND: Louisiana Should Dump JBE If We Want To Join The Trump Economy.
 National news stories also feature-loaded emotional wording that favors the right, CROUERE: Deep State Hates Trump’s America-First Policy.